 - This is a Windows 10 only issue -

-If you are trying to highlight text with your pen to cut and paste or to delete or over the selected text and it is not highlighting for you, it may be an issue with Windows Ink.
+If you are trying to highlight text with your pen to cut and paste, delete, or the selected text is not highlighting for you, it may be an issue with Windows Ink.

 The Xencelabs Setting Tool has the ability to turn off Windows Ink, and it can be done on an application basis.